 What has motivated your members to participate in elections in the past?
 And what do they say might motivate them in the future?
 Analyzing data from past elections and surveying members will help you understand how to increase election participation in the future.

 Incorporating subtle social pressure tactics is a common way to increase voter participation.
 The continued use of ubiquitous “I Voted” stickers seen on election day is proof that pressure works.
-Why not take it to the next level with your organization’s election with social sharing tools?
-Members vote online, hit a simple “share” button and in seconds their entire social network knows they’ve voted in your election.
+Why not take it to the next level with your organization’s election and encourage members who vote online to share they participated with their social networks.
 It’s validation, election promotion and a nudge for others to vote all at once.

 A recent story on National Public Radio focused on tactics such as social pressure to encourage people to vote early.
 The success of the Facebook-based Pledge to Vote Challenge shows that no one wants to be seen as “that guy” who doesn’t vote.